State media: Iran launches domestically made destroyer

-Iran says it has launched a domestically built destroyer in the Persian Gulf capable of traveling some five months without refueling.
+Iran on Saturday launched a domestically built destroyer in the Persian Gulf capable of traveling some five months without refueling, state TV reported.

-State TV on Saturday reported it took six years to build the 1,300-ton vessel named Sahand after a mountain in northern Iran.
+The 1,300-ton vessel named Sahand after a mountain in northern Iran took six years to build, according to the report.
+TV showed a ceremony marking the inauguration with a three-gun salute at the southern port of Bandar Abbas, at the mouth of the strategic Strait of Hormuz, the passageway for nearly a third of all oil traded by sea.

 The Sahand has a helicopter landing pad, is 96 meters (105 yards) long and can cruise at 25 knots.
 It is equipped with surface-to-surface and surface-to-air missiles as well as anti-aircraft batteries and sophisticated radar and radar evading capabilities, the report said.